oli4vr/itsatrap/README.md

 # itsatrap
-Script based monitoring agent with a rest api interface and which is able to sent snmp traps.
+Build your own monitoring sensor.
+Use simple easy to write scripts in the backend and use rest api or snmp in the front-end with your favorite monitoring solution.

 # Description
 You need libsnmp-dev as prerequisite.
 The file main.csv contains the main manifesto.
 1 sensor per line.